-Gameiro isn’t the only one who attracted interest from elsewhere. Éver Banega – the midfield orchestrator – joined Inter Milan, while tough-tackling Polish holding midfielder Grzegorz Krychowiak moved to Paris.
+Gameiro isn’t the only one who attracted interest from elsewhere. Éver Banega – the midfield orchestrator – joined Inter only to return, while tough-tackling Polish holding midfielder Grzegorz Krychowiak moved to Paris Saint-Germain.

 There have been failures in terms of recruitment, but the examples of Arouna Koné (two goals in 41 appearances) and Gaël Kakuta (six appearances before moving to China) are few and far between.
 These are not to be unexpected either, as a typical summer in Nervion see’s the number of arrivals and departures hit double figures.

 The biggest flaw with this model is the inconsistency in team selection and results for the first few months of a campaign, which has disrupted any challenge for a top-four league finish and also progression from the group stages of the Champions League.
 But whenever footballer’s hang up their boots they remember the medals won, the finals they played in and the team spirit they shared, not their club’s income streams.

 Many fall in love with Sevilla because they essentially make football fun.
 They play attractive football with a sharp counter-attack their most effective weapon.
-The Sánchez Pizjuán is amongst the most vibrant, passionate, colourful and deafening grounds on the continent; it may have been renovated last summer but it retains its unique feel and is shrouded in heritage – the stadium’s front has been maintained since its opening and is among the finest.
+The Sánchez Pizjuán is amongst the most vibrant, passionate, colourful and deafening grounds on the continent; it may have been renovated in 2015 but it retains its unique feel and is shrouded in heritage – the stadium’s front has been maintained since its opening and is among the finest.

 Sevilla is a club that cares about its roots and celebrates its history, not forgetting its British links (the anglicised FC is maintained in the club’s official name, rather than CF) nor its nomadic upbringings.
 Crucially, they seek to create their history, rather than live in it.
 They have learnt from previous mismanagement and have seen other clubs fall by the wayside.